Thalysluuan/CICD-Pipeline-with-GithubActions-Docker/README.md

 ## Prerequisites

-Before you begin, make sure you have the following:
+Before you begin, make sure you have the following

 - A Github account
 - A Docker Hub account